 The traditional yogic diet does include dairy (but not eggs; an egg is an animal cell).
 In rural areas in India you can still see how preciously a cow is tended, with fresh forage from the forest and lovingly washed.
 Cows are sacred and milk is a God-related food.
 But in the West, as we know, the reality of dairying is different.
 Doing without milk, butter and cheese is the conscious, ethical continuation of lacto-vegetarianism.

 What does sattvic mean?

 Sattva is a state of wholesome, pure, right-feelingness.
 It’s like when you clean the house, things are put away, the light comes in: you feel you can relax and clear your mind.
 Imagine this in other areas of your life: your work, your relationships, your leisure.
 It would all flow more easily.
 The point is for yogis, in sattva your energy rises and your consciousness rises.
-As the Christians put it, ‘cleanliness is next to Godliness’.
+As (some) Christians put it, ‘cleanliness is next to Godliness’.
 And it all starts with what you put in your stomach: good, tasty, fresh, wholesome food, full of the right nutrition.
 You are what you eat, and for yogis a sattvic diet is fundamental.

 Two other terms: